Electrifying Cooking in Europe

 With support from the European Climate Foundation (ECF), CLASP is working with partners across Europe to raise awareness about the health risks of cooking with gas and brings technical evidence to accelerate the transition to electric cooking.

-Materials are available in French, Hungarian, Italian, Romanian, Slovak, and Spanish at the bottom of the page.
+Materials are available in Dutch, English, French, German, Hungarian, Italian, Romanian, Slovak, and Spanish at the bottom of the page.
 You may also find a Google Translate option for the webpage.

 40+ years of research links respiratory, mental, and other health risks to indoor gas stove pollution.